Trailers and sidecars

 • change to a lower gear

-• use engine braking to slow the motorbike
+• use engine braking to slow the motorcycle

-• do not allow the motorbike to coast.
+• do not allow the motorcycle to coast.

 ‘Snaking’ is when the trailer begins to swerve from side to side while you’re riding.
 If this happens